-Lowder Mill is set in a beautiful valley in an Area of Outstanding Natural Beauty on the West Sussex, Surrey and Hampshire borders.
+Lowder Mill is set in a beautiful valley in an Area of Outstanding Natural Beauty on the borders of West Sussex, Surrey and Hampshire. within the South Downs National Park.
 The mill house and the former water mill are set in over 3 acres of gardens, with the additional expanse of the former mill pond and 3 acres of woodland.
 Both the house and the former mill are listed as buildings of Architectural and Historic interest, being of 17th century origins with 18th century and later additions.

-The gardens, woodland and part of the former mill are available for film and photo shoots
+The gardens, woodland and the former mill are available for film and photo shoots